gravitational/teleport/docs/2.3/user-manual.md

 right after `tsh login`.
 If the SSH agent is running the cluster certificates will be printed to stdout.

-But if there is no ssh-agent available, the certificate must be passed to the OpenSSH client explicitly.
+If there is no ssh-agent available, the certificate must be passed to the OpenSSH client explicitly.

 ### Passing Teleport SSH Certificate to OpenSSH Client

-But if a user does not want to use an SSH agent or if the agent is not available, the certificate must be passed to `ssh` via `IdentityFile` option (see `man ssh_config`).
+If a user does not want to use an SSH agent or if the agent is not available, the certificate must be passed to `ssh` via `IdentityFile` option (see `man ssh_config`).
 Consider this example: the Teleport user "joe" wants to login into the proxy named "lab.example.com".
 He executes `tsh login` command: